Automotive manufacturing. Pixabay Image.

 (click image to expand)

-All automakers’ marketing, advertising, and promotional spending reside within the selling, general, and administrative (SGA) expenses.
+Marketing, advertising, and promotional expenditures for all automakers fall under their selling, general, and administrative (SGA) expenses.

 Conclusion